lennartkerkvliet/statutes/statutes.md

 ---
 title: Statutes of the International Federation of Liberal Youth
-date: Draft version as proposed by the Statutes working group.
-Up to date as of 12th March 2025.
+date: As adopted by the 55th General Assembly held in Sarajevo, Bosnia and Herzegovina, 1st-4th May 2025.
 ---

 # General